Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 Traveller's diarrhea is caused by ingested microorganisms, which damage the lining of the bowel and disrupt normal function.
 Poor sanitation or food handling, contaminated water and hot, humid climates all increase the risk of travellers' diarrhea.

-The golden rule for traveling in areas where travellers’ diarrhea is prevalent is "boil it, peel it, cook it, bottle it or leave it."
+The golden rule for travelling in areas where travellers’ diarrhea is prevalent is "boil it, peel it, cook it, bottle it or leave it."
 This means:

 Even though there are many things to avoid while abroad, maintaining adequate nutrition is important.
 Eat regular meals and high-energy snacks and drink lots of water.